dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 author: johlju
 ---

+Code coverage metrics help ensure your DSC resources are well-tested.
+This guide explains how to configure Codecov.io integration for your DSC Community repository to track and report code coverage in your CI pipeline using Pester's JaCoCo output.

-_This assumes the repository is using the pattern from the [Sampler](https://github.com/gaelcolas/Sampler)_ _project.
+_This assumes the repository is using the pattern from the [Sampler](https://github.com/gaelcolas/Sampler) project.
 Also make sure you have updated the repository to the latest pipeline._

 ## Table of Contents